Duke-NUS-HPC/docs/use singularity container in PyCharm and Jupyter Notebook.md

 5. Enter singularity container

     `singularity exec $image bash`
-7. Add singularity kernel to jupyter python environment, <env_name> can be anything customized.
+7. Add singularity kernel to jupyter python environment, <env_name> can be anything customized. (this is a one-time setting)

     `ipython kernel install --name <env_name> --user`
 7. Exit the container by typing `exit`